GDSL-UL/r_install/docs/index.md

 # Purpose {.unnumbered}

-This resource provides step-by-step descriptions on how to install and run RStudio for Geographic Data Science from your own computer.
+This resource provides step-by-step descriptions on how to install and run RStudio for 'Spatial Modelling for Data Scientists' from your own computer.

 Select your Operating System and follow the steps.